 While traveling with a carrier, you will not be able to sit in the first or the exit rows.
 Be aware that emotional support animals are not required to stay inside a pet carrier, and can be held on the lap or sit in front of your seat as long as they do not block the aisle.

-Your emotional support or service animal may also sit on the floor in front of your feet, as long as they do not block the aisle.
-Your ESA should never be blocking the aisle or sitting directly on a seat, at any time.
+If you are traveling with a service animal, they are permitted to sit on your lap as long as your seat is not equipped with inflatable seatbelts and may also sit on the floor in front of your feet, as long as they do not block the aisle.
+Your animal should never be blocking the aisle or sitting directly on a seat, at any time.

 Your animal may only be kept in the cabin, as no animals are allowed to be checked into the cargo hold.